 Limitations of product features are stated in the documentation.
 ARM cannot provide an exhaustive list of unsupported features or use-cases for community features.
 The known limitations on community features are listed in Community features.

 The following is an incomplete list of unsupported features, and might change over time:

 -stdlib=libstdc++is not supported.

-against the standard C++ libraries.
-For thread-safety, you must provide your own
+when linked against the standard C++ libraries.
+For thread-safety, you must

-implementation of thread-safe functions as described in Standard
+provide your own implementation of thread-safe functions as described in Standard C++ library implementation

 - Use of C11 library features is unsupported.